 The simple answer is: yes, the plane can be too heavy to fly.
 This is determined by laws, those we, the people, have written, but also those written by gravity.

-There are quite a few elements affecting the plane’s performance that are beyond the control, such as the runway length, elevation and geomorphologic surrounding of the airport, weather conditions (air temperature, wind…).
+There are quite a few elements affecting the plane’s performance that are beyond the control, such as the runway length, elevation and geomorphologic surroundings of the airport, and weather conditions (air temperature, wind).